-The new supplier of water to your business will write to your business.
+Your new water supplier will write to your business.

 Businesses impacted by the reallocation should be aware of the following potential changes for their business:

 - Customer services – Some suppliers take their role of providing customer services seriously; sadly, others do not.
-We would recommend searching Trustpilot for your new supplier to get an idea of what you should expect.
+We would recommend searching for your new supplier in Trustpilot to get an idea of what you should expect.

 - Water charges – Different suppliers charge different standing and volumetric charges to the businesses they serve.
 We recommend that you compare your first bill from your new supplier to the last bill from your old supplier to see if your rates have changed.

-If you are not satisfied with your new water supplier, please use our free Comparison Service to see if you can save money and get improved service from a new supplier.
-You will not be in contract with your new supplier, and you will be free to move away hassle-free.
+If you are not satisfied with your new water supplier, please use our free Comparison Service to see if there is a cheaper and improved alternative.
+It is important to note that You are not in contract with your new supplier, and you will be free to move away hassle-free.